I Wish You Well

 I’m going to address divorce.

 At stake is always respect, dignity, fairness and agreement.
 Yet, the reasons each of us got divorced in the first place was a lack of respect, dignity, fairness and agreement.
-And so the same issues exist, now we just don’t have to see each other every day.
+The same issues still exist only now we don’t have to see each other every day.
 We rely on legal counsel, documents, decrees and judgments to mediate when loggerheads are reached, but even those prove to be useless at those times when respect, dignity, fairness and agreement are in question.

 I do know of a couple of ex-couples who claim to be better friends now, but the lion share (by a long shot) are not on such terms.
 Most will give an exasperated grunt when they finish a conversation with an ex that is otherwise only heard in bullfighting rings (from the bull).